-Baylor College of Medicine is committed to training academic leaders in Pediatric Critical Care Medicine.
+Baylor College of Medicine is committed to training academic leaders in pediatric critical care medicine.
 The Pediatric Critical Care Medicine section currently consists of over 65 full-time pediatric critical care, cardiac intensive care, and anesthesiology physicians.

 Transport and Referrals

 In addition to helping the children of Houston and southeast Texas, we receive referrals from across the United States and worldwide.
 Our Kangaroo Crew is a dedicated pediatric critical care transport team that participates in over 1,500 pediatric transports per year.
-Although the majority of transports are performed with the transport nurses and respiratory therapists, critical care fellows participate in the transport of the most critically ill patients.
-In addition to standard medical transport, we also perform ECMO transports for those patients with refractory cardiac and/or respiratory disease.
-All Kangaroo Crew transports are medically managed by critical care physicians through our state-of-the-art Nerve Center, which includes real time tracking of ground and flight crews, weather and traffic.
-Additionally, the Nerve Center utilizes a new electronic health record, Rescue Net, that integrates transport data and documentation into the standard medical record when the patient arrives.
-The Nerve Center manages all interfacility transports including initial intake, recommendations from our physicians, dispatch of the Kangaroo Crew, stabilization of the patient, and transport to one of our Texas Children's facilities.
+Although the majority of transports are performed by a dedicated transport team consisting of nurses and respiratory therapists, Critical Care fellows participate in the transport of the most critically ill patients.

-We pride ourselves in having a comprehensive curriculum in order to produce high-quality pediatric intensivists.
+We pride ourselves on having a comprehensive curriculum in order to produce high-quality pediatric intensivists.
 Our curriculum is a mixture of invited speakers, team- and case-based didactic lectures, directed reading conferences, morbidity and mortality conferences, and journal clubs.
 The fellows and faculty play an active role in both scheduling and participating in these conferences, which occur three times a week.
 In addition to conferences, fellows participate in simulation training (low- and high-fidelity) to improve their clinical diagnostic as well as procedural skills.
-All fellows engage in a wide range of research (basic science, translational, clinical, qualitative, and educational) according to American Board of Pediatrics guidelines and requirements for fellowship training.
+All fellows engage in a wide range of research (basic science, translational, clinical, qualitative and educational) according to the American Board of Pediatrics guidelines and requirements for fellowship training.